Zeindelf/z-indexify/CONTRIBUTING.md

 ## Project setup

 1. Fork and clone the repo
-1. Run `yarn install` to install dependencies
+1. Run `npm run install` to install dependencies
 1. Create a branch for your PR with `git checkout -b pr/your-branch-name`

 ## Development

 ### Creating a new method

 1. Create `src/yourNewMthod.ts`.
-You can run `yarn start` to start TS Watch and use [NPM Link](https://docs.npmjs.com/cli/link.html) to real-time test package
+You can run `npm run start` to start TS Watch and use [NPM Link](https://docs.npmjs.com/cli/link.html) to real-time test package
-1. Create `tests/yourNewMthod.spec.ts`, run `yarn test:watch` to start the test runner in watch mode and start writing tests for your method
+1. Create `tests/yourNewMthod.spec.ts`, run `npm run test:watch` to start the test runner in watch mode and start writing tests for your method
 1. Create `src/docs/yourNewMthod.md` and create documentation for your method
 1. Export your method from `src/index.ts` and add your method to `README.md`